nushell/nushell.github.io/book/thinking_in_nu.md

 This is problematic because:

-1. Line 1 gets parsed but not evaluated.
+1. Line 1 is parsed but not evaluated.
 In other words, `output.nu` is not created during the parsing stage, but only during evaluation.
-2. Line 2 gets parsed, but `output.nu` is not available.
+2. Line 2 is parsed.
+Because `source` is a parser-keyword, resolution of the sourced file is attempted during Parsing (Stage 1).
+But `output.nu` is not available!
 This results in the error.

 ::: note
 Typing these as two _separate_ lines in the **_REPL_** will work since the first line will be parsed and evaluated, then the second line will be parsed and evaluated.